History of Springfield, Massachusetts: Leaving Connecticut for Massachusetts

 Tensions between Springfield and Connecticut were exacerbated by one final confrontation in 1640.
 Hartford had been keeping a fort at the mouth of the Connecticut River at Old Saybrook, for protection against various tribes and the New Netherland Colony.
 After Springfield sided with the Massachusetts Bay Colony, Connecticut, demanded that Springfield's boats pay a toll when passing the Fort at Old Saybrook, (which, at the time, was not administered by the Connecticut Colony, but the short-lived Saybrook Colony.)
 Pynchon would have been agreeable to this if Springfield could have had representation at the Fort at Saybrook; however, Connecticut refused to allow Springfield a presence at the fort, and thus Pynchon instructed his boats to refuse to pay Connecticut's toll.
 When the Massachusetts Bay Colony heard about this controversy, it took Pynchon's side and immediately drafted a resolution that required Connecticut ships to pay a toll when entering Boston Harbor.
 Connecticut, which was then dependent largely on trade with Boston, immediately dropped its tax on Springfield.

 When the dust finally settled, Pynchon was named magistrate of Agawam by the Massachusetts Bay Colony and, in honor of his importance, the settlement was renamed Springfield after his place of birth, in England.
 For decades, Springfield, which then included modern-day Westfield, was the westernmost settlement in Massachusetts.

 In 1642, Massachusetts Bay commissioned a definable border to be drawn up, one of the first in what is now America.
 Led by Nathaniel Woodward and Solomon Saffery, the group left in a border crossing at the old Bissell's Ferry in Windsor, north of today's downtown Windsor and went into a line near what is currently U.S. Route 44.
 After the results were published, this line greatly benefited the Massachusetts Bay Colony.
 The towns of Suffield, Enfield, Somers, Stafford, and Granby were placed in the jurisdiction of Springfield lands.
-Connecticut protested the result, claiming that they didn't even walk but sailed by boat from the Charles River, around Cape Cod and went up to near Enfield Falls.
+Connecticut protested the result, claiming that the surveyors did not even walk the area but sailed by boat from the Charles River, around Cape Cod and went up to near Enfield Falls.
 This resulted in one of the longest running border disputes in American history.